Value-packaged for Students - One price includes the Textbook AND Online Content!

-Customers inside the U.S. - Examine the book and companion DVD free for 60 days with no obligation to purchase.
+Customers inside the U.S. - Examine the book and online content free for 60 days with no obligation to purchase.
 You will receive the book along with an invoice.
 If you choose to keep the book, but not adopt it for your class, simply pay the invoice.
 If you choose to adopt the book for your class, keep the book with compliments of APS PRESS when you write “Complimentary Desk Copy” on your invoice and return it with a photocopy of your bookstore order or bookstore requisition form for 10 or more copies of the textbook.
-If you decide not to adopt the book for your class and you do not wish to keep the book for your personal use, simply return the book and DVD in resalable condition with a copy of your invoice and write cancel on the invoice.
+If you decide not to adopt the book for your class and you do not wish to keep the book for your personal use, simply return the book in resalable condition with a copy of your invoice and write cancel on the invoice.

-Customers outside the U.S. – Request an exam copy of the book and companion DVD for 60 days.
+Customers outside the U.S. – Request an exam copy of the book and online content for 60 days.
 You will initially pay for the book and if you choose to adopt the book for class, e-mail or mail a photocopy of your bookstore order or bookstore requisition form for 10 or more copies of the textbook and APS PRESS will issue a full refund for the book.
-If you decide not to adopt the book for your class and you do not wish to keep the book for your personal use, simply return the book and DVD in resalable condition with a copy of your invoice within 60-days of the order date and write cancel on the invoice.
+If you decide not to adopt the book for your class and you do not wish to keep the book for your personal use, simply return the book in resalable condition with a copy of your invoice within 60-days of the order date and write cancel on the invoice.
 You will receive a full refund.

 Contact APS PRESS Customer Care to request a 60-day examination copy.

 Call 1.800.328.7560 U.S. and Canada (+1.651.454.7250 elsewhere) or send an e-mail to email@example.com.

 Please include name of course, name of institution, your name, address, phone number, e-mail address, and the name of the book.